 When families begin to notice that their senior loved ones may need a little extra help to ensure safety and wellbeing at home, bringing up the subject of home care can be challenging.
 Older adults may feel anxious or even defensive, as they associate home care with a pending loss of control.
 It’s essential to initiate the conversation about home care carefully, with sensitivity, empathy and compassion.

-Live Free Home Health Care, providers of the trusted in home care Franklin seniors need, shares some useful guidelines for families to consider when it’s time to talk with their senior loved ones about home care.
+Live Free Home Health Care, one of the top trusted home care agencies in Bristol seniors need, shares some useful guidelines for families to consider when it’s time to talk with their senior loved ones about home care.

 - Take your time.
 It typically requires more than one discussion for older adults to agree to give home care a try.
 Keep objectives reasonable, and understand that if the preliminary conversation is met with opposition, it’s a starting point.
 Allow your loved one time to think through the idea, and then try again.